Wiszniów: Geography

 Wiszniów is located on the south-eastern edge of the Mircze commune, on the Bukowa River on the border of the Kotlina Hrubieszowska and Grzęda Sokalska.
 The village is mainly of agricultural and fruit production owing to its suitable conditions.
 There are both farm buildings and a housing estate.
 The water reservoir is located in Korczunek (Karczunek), and there are several artificial reservoirs for breeding ponds.
 In the north of the village there is a mixed forest.

 Demography

 In 2011, the population was 584, making Wiszniów the second largest village in the Mircze commune.
 Half of the community is women and half are men.
 From 1998 to 2011, the number of inhabitants decreased by 1.5%.
-60.3% of the inhabitants of the village of Wiszniów are in working age, 20.5% in pre-working age, and 19.2% of residents are in post-working age.
+60.3% of the inhabitants of the village of Wiszniów are of working age, 20.5% in pre-working age, and 19.2% of residents are in post-working age.
 There are 65.9 people of non-working age in the village of Wiszniów per 100 people of working age.